JohnTelford/techtalkJohnBlog/_posts/2020-09-07-Fastpages.md

 [VScode](https://code.visualstudio.com) is  my go-to editor for blog command and control,  text editing, and interfacing with `git` and *GitHub*.
 The [Github Markdown Preview](https://marketplace.visualstudio.com/items?itemName=bierner.github-markdown-preview) extension pack is  convenient  for  previewing  *GitHub* markdown blog posts while typing

-The *VScode* [Docker Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) enables  previewing the  entire *fastpages* blog.
-This is a much faster way to see  blog changes than pushing them to the *GitHub* Repository
+The *VScode* [Docker Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) enables  previewing the  entire *fastpages* blog from any `git` branch.
+This is a much faster and safer way to view the  blog while writing new blog posts without disturbing the the blog public view.
+One can be working on several new blog posts on different `git` branches.
+When a new blog post is ready for public viewing, merge it with the `git` master branch  and  pushing it to the *GitHub* Repository

 ## Local Repository